KTUC: News and talk

-Switch from Talk to Standards
+Switch from talk to standards

-On January 21, 1998, Sloane Broadcasting bought KTUC and its FM sister station 97.5 KOAZ (now KSZR) for $6.5 million.
+On January 21, 1998, Sloane Broadcasting bought KTUC and sister station KOAZ for $6.5 million.
 Sloane switched KTUC's format from talk to adult standards.

 In 2001, KTUC was acquired by Citadel Broadcasting, a forerunner to today's Cumulus Media.
 Citadel and Cumulus continued the adult standards format, aimed at older listeners and retirees who have settled in the Tucson metropolitan area.

-Switch From Standards to Conservative Talk
+Switch from standards to conservative talk

 On August 21, 2023, KTUC changed its format from adult standards to conservative talk, branded as "Freedom 1400".
 Vice President Ken Kowalcek said in a statement, "Freedom 1400 will be the ultimate destination for engaging discussions, insightful analysis, and a platform for diverse perspectives."